AVEVA/PI-Connector-for-UFL-Samples/JSON/Currency/README.md

 The python script to send data have been tested with Pyhon 3.5.1 and require the use of the request module.
 The example ini file parses currency data that is public available at [http://fixer.io/](fixer.io), in particular it used to parse data from URLs such as:
 [http://api.fixer.io/latest?base=USD](http://api.fixer.io/latest?base=USD)

-You can actively discuss the example on [PI Square](https://pisquare.osisoft.com/people/jlefebvre/blog/2016/03/30/get-public-json-data-into-pi-using-the-pi-connector-for-ufl) as well.

 ## Requirements